An Undying Love ... just an old love story.

 “I said I’m getting Mark to help lift you up.
 Okay?”

-Bob was shaking his head, still fumbling with the clear plastic of his hearing device.
+Roy was shaking his head, still fumbling with the clear plastic of his hearing device.

-“I’ll just get my husband,” I told Helen.
+“I’ll just get my husband,” I said.

 “Who?”
-Bob yelled right back.
+Roy yelled right back.

 “Be back in a flash,” I called, escaping out the door.

-I know Helen is the one fighting moving that bed into their room.
+I know Martha is the one fighting moving that bed into their room.
 She wants that old man to stay beside her in the same bed they’ve shared for over sixty years.
 Even though his illness keeps them both from sleeping much, at least he’s there next to her, just like always, an arm’s reach away.

 °°°

-“Helen,” I offer tentatively, “Mark can help Jack move the bed into your room the next time he comes up.
+“Martha,” I offer tentatively, “Mark can help Jack move the bed into your room the next time he comes up.
 If you want.”

 “Thanks, honey,” she says.
 “I’ll let you know.”